Bret Victor

-Bret Victor is an interface designer, computer scientist, and electrical engineer known for his talks on the future of technology.
+Bret Victor is an American interface designer, computer scientist, and electrical engineer known for his talks on the future of technology.
 As of 2024, he works as a researcher at Dynamicland.

 Career

 Bret Victor earned his bachelor's degree in electrical engineering from the California Institute of Technology in 1999.
-In 2001 he graduated from the University of California, Berkeley with a master's degree in electrical engineering.
+In 2001 he graduated from the University of California, Berkeley, with a master's degree in electrical engineering.
 After this, he spent time at Alesis, where he developed the Alesis Ion, and its successor the Alesis Micron.

 Victor worked as a human interface inventor at Apple Inc. from 2007 until 2011.
 He was a member of the small group of people who worked on the initial design for the iPad, and contributed to the development of other products including the Apple Watch.
 In 2014, Victor joined the Communications Design Group as a researcher, where he worked on software to allow citizens and scientists to model and understand systems.
 As of 2025, he works on dynamic media at Dynamicland, a research lab he founded in Oakland, California.